RRZE-HPC/likwid/doc/archs/westmereex.md

 </TABLE>

 <H3>Special handling for events</H3>
-<P>The Intel&reg; Westmere EX microarchitecture provides measureing of offcore events in PMC counters.
+<P>The Intel&reg; Westmere EX microarchitecture provides measuring of offcore events in PMC counters.
 Therefore the stream of offcore events must be filtered using the OFFCORE_RESPONSE registers.
 The Intel&reg; Westmere EX microarchitecture has two of those registers.
 LIKWID defines some events that perform the filtering according to the event name.
 Although there are many bitmasks possible, LIKWID natively provides only the ones with response type ANY.
 Own filtering can be applied with the OFFCORE_RESPONSE_0_OPTIONS and OFFCORE_RESPONSE_1_OPTIONS events.
 Only for those events two more counter options are available:</P>
 <TABLE>
 <TR>
   <TH>Option</TH>